aws-samples/busy-engineers-encryption-sdk/docs/exercises/5-multi_master_key.rst

 Illustrating Multi-CMK Usage
 ============================

-Now that you have configured your SDK to use multiple Master Keys, you'll work through an example scenario of how this behavior can work in practice.
+Now that you have configured your client to use multiple Master Keys, you'll work through an example scenario of how this behavior can work in practice.

 The us-west-2 key that we set up for you has a restricted set of permissions.
-You may call ``GenerateDataKey``, but not ``Encrypt`` or ``Decrypt``.
-When you send a message through your web application, you will see two KMS calls now: one for the ``GenerateDataKey`` in us-west-2, and one for the ``Encrypt`` call in us-east-2.
+You may call ``kms:GenerateDataKey``, but not ``kms:Encrypt`` or ``kms:Decrypt``.
+When you send a message through your web application, you will see two KMS calls now: one for the ``kms:GenerateDataKey`` in us-west-2, and one for the ``kms:Encrypt`` call in us-east-2.

-If you use the receive message function and observe your KMS logs right now, you will see the SDK attempting to use your us-west-2 CMK for ``Decrypt``, failing, and moving on to your us-east-2 CMK.
+If you use the receive message function and observe your KMS logs right now, you will see the Encryption SDK attempting to use your us-west-2 CMK for ``kms:Decrypt``, failing, and moving on to your us-east-2 CMK.

 Give that a test run by sending a few test messages now and checking your application logs and your CloudTrail logs for your us-west-2 CMK and your us-east-2 CMK.
 Come back and proceed further after you've had a chance to see that in action.